Jesus Generation – a story of intentional community – pt 1

 JESUS GENERATION’S ROOTS

 Over 24 years – from 1985 to 2009 – I shared life in various degrees of community with a sequence of Gen-Xers and Gen-Ys.
-This journey was shaped by a study of church history which had led me to some rich threads in the fabric of the Christian tradition – those of Covenanted Fellowship and Intentional Community.
-This study of old ways led me to pioneer on a model that was, for me, quite new.
-Between 1997 and 2009 I planted a sequence of local communities along with an international network of associate members.
-The life of our network centered on group-houses and a shared pledge to the apostolic life.
+This journey was catalyzed by my studies in church history which led me to some often neglected threads in the fabric of the Christian tradition – those of Covenanted Fellowship and Intentional Community.
+My study of old ways led me to a way of life which for me was quite new.
+Between 1997 and 2009 I pioneered a sequence of local communities and an international network of associate members.
+The life of our network centered on the hospitality of group-houses andorganized around a shared pledge to the apostolic life.
 We called this network “Jesus Generation” or “JGen” for short.

-A sequence of 66 Gen Y brothers and sisters played their part in developing JGen’s patterns of life.
-These were reflected in a rule of life called the Travellers Guide.
-This constitutional basis enabled us to operate as a network of local autonomous groups spanning from the UK to Australia.
+A sequence of 66 brothers and sisters played their part in developing JGen’s patterns of life.
+These patterns were reflected in a rule of life called the Travellers Guide.
+This constitutional basis enabled us to operate as a network of local autonomous groups.
 In time JGen included members in the UK, Australia, New Zealand and South Africa. .

 JESUS GENERATION’S LIFE